It looks like surrogacy could be an amazing option for you!

 If you’ve come to this article, you may find yourself in a unique situation.
-You likely thought that your pregnancy days were long behind you after building your family decades ago.
-But, a loved one has brought a new idea to you: What if you were to serve as their gestational surrogate?
+You likely thought that your pregnancy days were long behind you after already building your family… But, a loved one has brought a new idea to you: They want you to be their surrogate mother.

 You may be feeling all kinds of things at this time: honored at their request, confused about why they would choose you, or worried that you won’t be able to be the 60-something surrogate they want you to be.
 But, as you do your research, you may have found several stories about 61-year-old surrogate mothers and women who are even older carrying children for loved ones.
 So, what’s the truth about this situation?

-There’s a lot of conflicting information out there about older gestational carriers, and Surrogate.com is here to set the record straight.
+There’s a lot of conflicting information out there about older gestational carriers, and we’re here to set the record straight.
 Below, learn whether a 60-year-old can be a surrogate if she’s in a situation like you.

 Women who have read stories about grandmothers carrying and giving birth to their own grandchildren often come to surrogacy professionals with a few burning questions: